 Pam Jolley BA (Hons) MISM

 **Please note: Regretfully, I am currently unable to take any new pupils.
-If you would like to be placed in a waiting list please get in touch **
+If you would like to be placed on a waiting list please get in touch **

 During this time I was also an Education Practitioner at Shakespeare’s Globe Theatre, delivering workshops and theatre tours to schools groups.

-Since beginning a family seven years ago I have focussed on teaching singing, which has become my real passion.
+Since having children I have focussed on teaching singing.
 I am committed to furthering myself and my knowledge both of singing and teaching, and like to keep up to date with current research and ideas.
-I am a member of the ISM.
+I am a member of the ISM, AOTOS and BVA.

 I have worked extensively in schools, state and independent, class teaching and workshopping entire year groups, as well as small groups and 1:1.
 I have run and conducted choirs, and I taught singing at ACTS Theatre School in Warminster for some years.